-This Official Statement contains brief descriptions of, among other things, the District, the District's general obligation bond program, the Resolutions and certain matters relating to the security for the Bonds.
+This Official Statement contains brief descriptions of, among other things, the District, the District's general obligation bond program, the New Money Resolutions, the Tax Credits Separation Certificate and certain matters relating to the security for the Tax Credit Bonds.
 Such descriptions and information do not purport to be comprehensive or definitive.
 All references herein to documents are qualified in their entirety by reference to such documents.
-Copies of such documents are available for inspection at the District by request to the Chief Financial Officer at (213) 241-7888 and, following delivery of the Bonds will be on file, as applicable, at the corporate trust office of U.S. Bank National Association, as agent for the Treasurer and Tax Collector of the County, the initial Paying Agent for the Bonds (the "Paying Agent"), in Los Angeles, California.
+Copies of such documents are available for inspection at the District by request to the Chief Financial Officer at (213) 241-7888 and, following delivery of the Tax Credit Bonds will be on file, as applicable, at the corporate trust office of U.S. Bank National Association, as agent for the Treasurer and Tax Collector of the County, the initial Paying Agent for the Tax Credit Bonds (the "Paying Agent"), in Los Angeles, California.

-PLAN OF FINANCE AND REFUNDING
+PLAN OF FINANCE